diantonioandrea/lookUp/README.md

 	cat FILE | grep STRING reimagined.
 	Developed by Andrea Di Antonio, more on https://github.com/diantonioandrea/lookUp

-	Usage: lookUp file [--all --install -s]
+	Usage: lookUp file [--all  --install  -s STR]

 			[--] options:
 			all             Display full output.
 			install         Installs lookUp.

 			[-] options:
-			s               [STR] The string that gets searched throughout the file.
+			s STR           The string that gets searched throughout the file.

 This will also check for updates.